kimberlyemerson-dev/sql-query-performance-pipeline/README.md

 ## Overview

-This repo is the companion to my [SQL Query Performance Pipeline]() video on YouTube.
+This repo is the companion to my [Slow SQL Queries?
+Do THIS to Make Them Faster!](https://www.youtube.com/watch?v=0gDDajsMYbc) video on YouTube.

 If you’re following along in the video, this is the exact demo environment I use — the same tables, the same queries, the same indexing steps.